CobaltTarantula/startup/README.md

 - [x] Router - Routing between login and game components.
 - [x] Hooks - useEffect makes some pages only available based on authentication.
 ### Service
-- [ ] Node.js/Express HTTP service -
+- [x] Node.js/Express HTTP service - done
-- [ ] Static middleware for frontend -
+- [x] Static middleware for frontend - done
-- [ ] Calls to third party endpoints -
+- [x] Calls to third party endpoints - quote.cs260.click to get a random quote
-- [ ] Backend service endpoints - Placeholders for login that stores the current user on the server.
-Endpoints for voting.
+- [x] Backend service endpoints - Placeholders for login that stores the current user on the server.
+Endpoints for scoring that will be fully functional after login is implemented.
-- [ ] Frontend calls service endpoints - I did this using the fetch function.
+- [x] Frontend calls service endpoints - I did this using the fetch function.
 ### DB/Login
 ### WebSocket